 “Oh, my dear girl!”
 Victara exclaimed.
 “Time has flown by with far too much haste.
 What am I to do without you and your level head?”
 She took Ismene’s hands in her own and squeezed.
 “You look magnificent.
 I know you’ll make us proud, and Prince Othniel would be a fool not to fall in love with you at first sight.”

 Ismene tried to smile, but her mouth remained frozen like stone.
 Her eyes shimmered, but her cheeks stayed dry.
 Love was certainly out of the question.
 There would be time for crying later, and Ismene didn’t want to upset her mother.

 “Thank you, Mother.
 You look beautiful as well.”

 “Yes, well,” Victara said, admiring her dress for a brief second, “this day is about you, not me.
 Come, my sweet.”

 They walked arm in arm down the hall.
 Ismene had never before been in attendance at the castle of Taisce.
-It was old but well-kept.
+It was old but well-kept and much larger than she imagined.
 Portraits, spanning hundreds of years and chronicling the lives of Ovlander Greatshield’s descendants lined the walls.
 Someday, my own portrait may hang among these.
 What an odd thought.
 She shook off the chilly feeling of losing herself here—of not being who she wanted to be—and glided down the hall with her eyes trained forward.